jpegleg/flying-squirrel-tactix/README.md

 # flying-squirrel-tactix ✈️ 🐿️

+## This build is failing now without changing the Cargo.toml.
+A fix might get made.

 An Actix API microservice that uses Diesel Postgresql and rustls for TLS.

 See the non-tls version "squirrel-tactix" here: https://github.com/jpegleg/squirrel-tactix